 2019 REU HIGHLIGHTS

-RSL hosted fourteen Stanford Undergrads in the Summer of 2019.
+RSL hosted fourteen undergrads in the Summer of 2019.
 Students reported to designated labs 40 hours per week for the 10-week Summer session.
 A weekly schedule of introductory lectures, lunches with faculty, and skill building workshops provided insight into imaging technologies and graduate studies.
 The session culminated with each student presenting a 5- minute "power pitch" of their project as well as a poster at the end-of-term poster /lunch celebration attended by all RSL.

 2019 Participants: Joanna Langner, Funmi Solano, Elizabeth Nguyen, Bennett Lewis, Taghi Rostami, Tabitha Bandy-Vizcaino, Samantha Koire, Halston Sandford (BioE), Derrick Nguyen, Yurim Lee, Jessica Tseng, Joseph Tran, Sonya Gupta, and Carolyn Akers